 - The side panel ("gusset") is incorrectly drafted as two separate pieces, with the misconception that the fitting dart seen running vertically down its centre is a seam.
 Additionally, it should not be called a "gusset" (because it isn't one) — although this particular piece of bad terminology is now entrenched and widespread.
 At one time there was an equally pervasive fallacy that "only tunics tailored for wear by William Shatner featured a unique double gusset design".
-In truth, the fitting dart was a standard feature and present on most tunics.
+In truth, the fitting dart was a standard feature and almost universally present.
 Due to the age of the SFTM, it is unknown whether the book fell victim to these rumours, or contributed to creating them.

 Simplicity Costumes - "STAR TREK" Pattern 8028